eflautt/ga-data-science/projects/final-projects/01-lightning-talk/00-instructor_ideas.md

 #### One and Done

 Each student can share the project idea that they are attached to in front of the class.
-To keep the class moving, it'd be a better idea to leave all presentations onto _one_ computer or deck.
-Each student gets 60 seconds to talk through their idea, and then another 60 seconds are used for their classmates to submit feedback (via Google Form, markdown files, etc).
+To keep the class moving, it'd be a better idea to load all presentations onto _one_ computer or deck.
+Each student gets 60 seconds to talk through their idea, and then another 60 seconds for their classmates to submit feedback (via Google Form, markdown files, etc).

 #### Small Group Share